facebookThe amaze Card by Instarem: The One Card Everyone Needs In Their Arsenal

 â—Ź

-Traveling overseas and want to maximise your spending with credit cards?
+Travelling overseas and want to maximise your spending with credit cards?

-Enter the amaze card by Instarem, a “Virtual Private Network (VPN)” card that lets you link up to five MasterCards!
+Enter the Amaze card by Instarem, a “Virtual Private Network (VPN)” card that lets you link up to five MasterCards!

-Here’s why every finance-savvy Singaporean should have the amaze card and how it works!
+Here’s why every finance-savvy Singaporean should have the Amaze card and how it works!

 Disclaimer: This is a non-sponsored article.
 The information provided by Seedly serves as an educational piece and is not intended to be personalised investment advice.

-TL;DR: amaze Card by Instarem
+TL;DR: Amaze Card by Instarem

 Features: